TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/AddLanguages.rst

     :type: string
     :Example: :yaml:`en-GB`

-    ..  versionchanged:: 12.4
-        The information is now automatically derived from the :ref:`locale <sitehandling-addingLanguages-locale>` setting.

     Use this property to override the automatic hreflang tag value for this language.

+    The information is automatically derived from the :ref:`locale <sitehandling-addingLanguages-locale>` setting.

     **Example setups:**